The generalized distance spectrum of a graph and applications: Examples

 We have also studied the optimal mixing problem on Johnson graphs as well, and we have found some interesting patterns.
-For example, we have found that if we fix $d', d$ and consider the family $J(n,d)$, then as $n\to\infty$, the optimal choice of parameters to minimize $\lmax$ is to choose $\mu_{d'} = 1$ and the rest zero.
-Note that this is about as far from uniform as one might imagine, but seems to beat the uniform choice by a small amount.
+For example, we have found that if we fix $d', d$ and consider the family $J(n,d)$, then as $n\to\infty$, the optimal choice of parameters to minimize $\lmax$ is to choose $\mu_{d'} = 1$ and the rest zero \cb{(i.e. $\mu = \delta_{d'}$)}.
+Note that this is about as far from uniform as one might imagine, but seems to beat the uniform choice by a small amount. \cb{We give a numerical demonstration of these observations in Figures~\ref{fig:Johnson1} and~\ref{fig:Johnson2}.
+Figure~\ref{fig:Johnson1} shows the optimal choices for $J(18,8)$ and $d'=1,2,\dots,8$.
+This is analogous to Figure~\ref{fig:Hamming}, but due to space we only put the $f_k$.
+We see that for $d'\le 4$ the optimal choice of parameters is putting all the weight on distance $d'$.
+In Figure~\ref{fig:Johnson2} we show that a similar pattern holds up for a wide range of parameters.
+Here we consider $J(n,6)$ with $d'=1,2,\dots, 6$, and compute the following: let $\alpha$ be the largest eigenvalue when we choose $\mu = \delta_{d'}$ and $\beta$ the largest when we choose every vertex with distance $\le d'$ uniformly.
+In Figure~\ref{fig:Johnson2} we plot $\alpha-\beta$; when this quantity is positive the uniform Markov chain mixes faster, when it is negative the delta measure Markov chain is faster.
+We see empirically that for $d'<d$, the delta measure beats the uniform measure when $n$ is large enough.
+This figure only shows $d=6$ but we have empirically observed similar patterns for other $d$.